N11 highway: Route description

 The route's northern terminus starts from a route change from N129 while making a junction on C.P.
 Garcia Avenue, a tertiary road in Barangay U.P.
 Campus, Quezon City.
-It traverses to the Quezon City, Pasig, and Taguig.
-In Quezon City, the highway then follows Katipunan Avenue's at-grade section parallel to the Katipunan/Aurora Flyover, classified as a tertiary road that carries traffic crossing N59.
+It traverses Quezon City, Pasig, and Taguig.
+In Quezon City, the highway then follows Katipunan Avenue's at-grade section parallel to the Katipunan/Aurora Flyover, which is classified as a tertiary road that carries traffic crossing N59.
 Later, it follows the Libis Tunnel, Libis Flyover, and the at-grade section of C-5 as it transitions from Katipunan Avenue to Eulogio Rodriguez Jr. Avenue via Bonny Serrano Avenue.
 In Pasig, the highway is carried by the Bagong Ilog Flyover as it parallels another C-5 route (N141) below the flyover.
-Upon leaving Taguig, the route meets the respective interchanges of C-5 Southlink Expressway and South Luzon Expressway (SLEX) before its southern terminus at the East Service Road, a frontage road of the Skyway At-Grade section of SLEX.
+Upon leaving Taguig, the route meets the respective interchanges of CAVITEX–C-5 Link and South Luzon Expressway (SLEX) before its southern terminus at the East Service Road, a frontage road of the Skyway At-Grade section of SLEX.